DaleOrders/AWS-Study-Notes/README.md

 This is influenced by the bucket name and region it is in.
 This cannot be changed.

-You can use a custom domain for a bucket, but then the bucket name matters.
+You can use a custom domain name for a website hosted on a bucket, but then the bucket name matters.
-The name of the bucket must match the domain.
+The name of the bucket must match the domain name you have registered.

 ![image](https://user-images.githubusercontent.com/52617475/144759064-b5126ab6-1c11-40dd-bb28-e2652cb7f1c8.png)